Code-Institute-Submissions/Freddy2296-The-Process-2_MarResub/README.md

 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 ## Known Bugs
+* In the home the photo didn't load well i had trouble in git pushing the right one
+* The page might take a while to load

 ## Deployment
 ### GitHub Pages